lukesdm/marimo-hello-eo/README.md

 A simple [marimo](https://github.com/marimo-team/marimo) notebook/app and container environment for getting started with Earth Observation-oriented work.
+The notebook can be found here: [app/hello-landsat.py](app/hello-landsat.py).

 Get started with, e.g., `docker compose up --build`, and browse to `http://localhost:8080`.